Traverse the Lowcountry

 Just south of Old Town Bluffton, the twenty-thousand-acre community of Palmetto Bluff sets the standard for Lowcountry luxury.
 Book a room at Montage Palmetto Bluff and make use of the resort’s golf courses, equestrian trails, and several on-site restaurants.

 While Savannah is known for its lively Riverfront shopping district, there’s plenty more to explore in the city.
 Browse the City Market Art Center, where more than a dozen artists have studio shops.
 Among them, Sabree’s Gallery showcases Gullah artist Patricia Sabree’s vibrant and minimalist prints that illustrate the Black experience in the Deep South.

 Or, get out of town and wander the breathtaking Bonaventure Cemetery, a Victorian-era cemetery that was home to Bird Girl, the iconic statue on the cover of John Berendt’s Midnight in the Garden of Good and Evil.
 (She’s now on display at the Jepson Center for the Arts).

 The Grey, one of the city’s most buzzed about restaurants, is well-worth the hype.
 Built around a once-segregated Greyhound Station, the 1930s-era lunch counter where Black people weren’t welcome is now co-owned by a much-lauded African American chef whose oysters, meat, and produce are sourced from a network of local farmers, many of whom are also Black.
 The menu is exceptionally simple, allowing each carefully selected ingredient to shine.
-It’s the perfect place to cap off your Lowcountry expedition.
+It’s the perfect place to cap off your travels from Charleston to Savannah.